We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 – history very clearly shows, once you have a power, sooner or later you will submit to the immense temptation to use it.

-And once you have grabbed a whole bunch of powers, you are unlikely to stop there.
+And once you have grabbed a whole bunch of new powers, you are unlikely to stop there.
+You will always want more.
+And are very unlikely to give any of them back without a huge fight.

 We are living through the creating of a totalitarian state.
 And right now it’s “Dead ahead”.

-If you think this is an exaggeration, here is the dictionary definition:
+If you think this is an exaggeration, here is the dictionary definition of a totalitarian government:

 “A form of government which permits little or no individual freedom, and seeks to subordinate all aspects of life to the authority of the state”

-“Any views which do not conform will be suppressed and punished”.
+“Any views which do not conform will be quickly suppressed and punished”.

-Boris Johnson went out of his way in his latest speech to encourage anyone with a different view to effectively be “rounded upon” by those who do conform to his group think.
+Boris Johnson went out of his way in his latest speech to encourage anyone with a different view to effectively be “rounded upon” by those who do conform to the current group think.

 His way, is the only way.